-Deposits amounts may vary according to tour types and destinations.
+Deposit amounts may vary according to tour types and destinations.
 Certain tours may require a second deposit.
 Should a second deposit be required, the Organiser will advise the Consumer at the time of booking of deposit amount and payment date.

 The holiday must be paid for in full at least 10 weeks before the scheduled date of departure or if the contract is made later than 10 weeks before the scheduled date of departure, it must be paid for in full.
 If it is not paid by that date, the Organiser shall have the option to cancel the holiday.
 If the Organiser exercises that option or if the Consumer cancels the holiday (which cancellation must be notified in writing to the Organiser) the following cancellation charges are payable, per party, by the Consumer:

 |More than 10 weeks||Loss of all deposits & any paid extras (e.g. Event Tickets)|

 |10 – 8 weeks||50% of holiday value|

 |8 – 6 weeks||75% of holiday value|

 All cancellation charges apply to each person covered by a booking.
 As cancellation cover applies immediately, any insurance premium paid is not refundable.

-10. ALTERATION BY THE CONSUMER
+11. ALTERATION BY THE CONSUMER

 b Flights booked by the Organiser on behalf of the Consumer are non refundable and accordingly cancellation of tours involving purchased flights will incur loss of airfare together with our standard cancellation charges.

 c Once travel has commenced, no changes or alterations may be made by the Consumer and no refunds shall be made in respect of flights or other travel arrangements which are not availed of.

-11. ALTERATIONS AND CANCELLATIONS BY THE ORGANISER
+12. ALTERATIONS AND CANCELLATIONS BY THE ORGANISER

 a Without prejudice to the Consumer’s statutory rights, the Organiser reserves the right to alter, change, curtail or cancel a holiday.

 b If as a consequence of “force majeure” (as defined in sub-paragraph (f) of this clause), the Organiser is obliged to curtail, alter, extend or cancel a holiday, the Consumer shall not be at liberty to maintain a claim for compensation or otherwise for any loss arising as a consequence of the said curtailment, alteration, extension or cancellation of the holiday.

 c A minimum number of bookings are required for a programme of holidays.
 The Organiser’s obligation to provide that programme shall be contingent upon the Organiser receiving and maintaining that minimum number of bookings.
 In the event that the Organiser does not receive the minimum number of bookings or having received such minimum number has that number reduced by reason of cancellations or transfers by the Consumers or otherwise, the Organiser shall be entitled to cancel or curtail the relevant programme at any time up to 4 weeks prior to the departure date and the Consumer shall not be entitled to make a claim for loss arising as a consequence of cancellation or curtailment in these circumstances.
 The Organiser shall notify the Consumer within seven days of any cancellation or curtailment necessitated by the foregoing circumstances.

 d If prior to the departure date there is a cancellation, alteration, change or curtailment relating to a holiday, which results in more than 18 hours change in the time of departure, or a change of resort or in the type of accommodation offered, or some other change which fundamentally alters the holiday, the Organiser shall, if practicable, offer an alternative comparable holiday of at least similar standard or shall refund the Consumer all monies paid.
 Unless within four days of issue of the offer of an alternative holiday, it is declined by the Consumer in writing, the Organiser shall assume that the Consumer has accepted such offer.
 Where the offer is declined the Consumer shall only be entitled to return of payment made.

 e Where the Organiser makes an alteration in the holiday as contemplated in sub-paragraph (d) of this clause and the Consumer accepts the alternative holiday the Consumer shall be entitled to receive compensation in accordance with the scale set out in this sub-paragraph.
 No compensation shall be payable where the alteration is for the reasons referred to in sub paragraphs (b) or (c) of this clause.

-f.
-In accordance with the provisions of clause 1(a) the Consumer should be aware that some suppliers, such as carriers, impose cancellation fees and apply restrictions which are not within the control of the Organiser and for which the Organiser shall not be held liable.
+f In accordance with the provisions of clause 1(a) the Consumer should be aware that some suppliers, such as carriers, impose cancellation fees and apply restrictions which are not within the control of the Organiser and for which the Organiser shall not be held liable.
 In these booking conditions the term “force majeure” means unusual and unforeseeable circumstances beyond the control of the Organiser, the Retailer or other suppliers of services, the consequences of which could not have been avoided even if all due care had been exercised or an event which the Organiser, the Retailer or the supplier of services even with all due care could not foresee or forestall, including, Acts of God, natural disasters, adverse weather conditions, fire or other destruction of any vessel, craft or vehicle to be used in connection with a holiday, riots, acts of war, civil commotion, exercise of legislative, municipal, military or other authority, strikes, industrial action, requisition of equipment, mechanical breakdown, shortage of fuel, insolvency or default of any carrier or service supplier connected with a holiday, fraud perpetrated against the Organiser or any other reason beyond the control of the Organiser.

 The consumer’s attention is drawn to the exclusion clauses and excesses in the insurance policy arranged by the Organiser.
 It is a condition of this contract that the Consumer is covered either by the travel insurance scheme arranged by the Organiser or covered by another travel insurance scheme which furnishes the Consumer with at least the same level of cover as that afforded by the travel scheme arranged by the Organiser.
 It is the responsibility of the Consumer to check that the insurance scheme provides the Consumer with his desired level of cover.
 In so arranging insurance cover for the Consumer the Organiser is acting as the agent of the relevant insurer and shall not be responsible to the Consumer for any default by the insurer under that policy.
 All claims made against the insurance policy shall be made directly to the insurer.
 The Consumer shall be responsible for making any special or increased insurance arrangements which he deems necessary.

-13 A. DATA PROTECTION
+14. DATA PROTECTION

-- Information about you (and your travelling party) may be passed to holiday providers and others and may include things such as age, religious beliefs, dietary requirements, you (or your travelling party’s) physical or mental health.
+i Information about you (and your travelling party) may be passed to holiday providers and others and may include things such as age, religious beliefs, dietary requirements, you (or your travelling party’s) physical or mental health.
 This information may also be transferred abroad;

-- If you apply for insurance, then we may process information (including medical information) about you (or your travelling party) and pass it to the insurers;
+ii If you apply for insurance, then we may process information (including medical information) about you (or your travelling party) and pass it to the insurers;

-- Information supplied by you may be processed by us for Statistical Analysis and or Market Research and may in certain instances be disclosed to our agents for the purpose of fraud prevention and or debt collection;
+iii Information supplied by you may be processed by us for Statistical Analysis and or Market Research and may in certain instances be disclosed to our agents for the purpose of fraud prevention and or debt collection;

 b Please note that airlines are required by new laws introduced in the United States and other countries to give border control agencies access to passenger data.
 Accordingly any information we hold about you and your travel arrangements may be disclosed to the customs and immigration authorities of any country in your itinerary.

-14. PRICE VARIATION
+15. PRICE VARIATION

 All prices are stated in Euro and are based on transport costs (including the cost of fuel and fuel surcharges), due taxes or fees chargeable at airports and ports and exchange rates current and appropriate at the time of publication.
 If any of these vary, the cost of the holiday may increase or decrease accordingly.
 Any such increase /decrease must be paid by or refunded to the Consumer.

-15. FLIGHT DELAYS
+16. FLIGHT DELAYS

 Flight delays sometimes occur.
 When a delay occurs the Organiser will try to ensure that up to date information and appropriate facilities e.g. refreshments are provided.
 However, such arrangements are the responsibility of the relevant airline.
-Travel insurance has been designed to cover such eventualities and in this regard the Consumer should refer to his Travel Insurance policy
+Travel insurance has been designed to cover such eventualities and in this regard the Consumer should refer to his Travel Insurance policy.